Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 - Direct external-system writes to ERP database tables — rejected.
 - Mandatory manual Head-of-Post-Award button for every normal Project Closure — superseded by closure based on mandatory conditions, subject to final cross-Part normalization.
 - Treating all procurement fulfillment stages as one honest top-level Procurement Request status — rejected; detailed progress belongs primarily to underlying Items / Cases / downstream objects and may be aggregated for user presentation.
-- `Pending Activation` as the Project lifecycle status for a signed external Project experiencing delayed Funding — superseded; the Project remains `Active` while Funding condition and Operational Restrictions are represented separately.
+- `Pending Activation` as a Project lifecycle status — superseded; Project business activity follows the applicable Authorizing Basis, while Setup readiness, Operational Authorization, Funding condition and Operational Restrictions are represented separately.
 - `Ready for Administration` as a Project lifecycle status — superseded; use `Setup Complete` as a readiness outcome / concise system concept.
 - Automatic Project expenditure authorization when Setup checks happen to become complete — rejected; explicit Head of Post-Award authorization is required.
 - Automatic removal of Operational Restrictions when delayed Funding is received — rejected.
 - Requirement to allocate the full Funding Agreement amount before `Setup Complete` — rejected.
 - Treating Approved Procurement Plan as authorization to start procurement — rejected; a formal Procurement Request remains required.
 - Blocking Research Needs / Procurement Planning until Operational Authorization — rejected; planning is allowed during `Setup`.
+- `Signed Funding Agreement → Active` as a complete external-grant trigger — superseded by `signed + registered Funding Agreement recorded in ERP → Active`.
+- `Created` as a persistent Project lifecycle status — rejected; Project creation is an event and the Project immediately takes the lifecycle state implied by business facts.
+- `Activate with Restrictions` / `Granted with Restrictions` as the sole representation of restricted operation — superseded by separate Operational Authorization plus dynamic Operational Restrictions that may change throughout the Active Project lifecycle.
+- Operational Restrictions automatically stopping obligations already validly created before the restriction — rejected; restrictions govern future obligation formation / affected new expenditure initiation.
+- A separate manually maintained `Suspended Requests` register — rejected; suspension is stored on the source expenditure objects and exposed through system views.
+- Requiring an additional approval for a Head-of-Post-Award case-specific restriction exception — rejected; mandatory Reason + audit trail are sufficient within the established role responsibility.
+- Treating an overrideable Operational Restriction and a Hard Business Validation as the same control — rejected; case-specific exceptions cannot bypass hard validations.
+- Deleting or copying unfinished Project Setup into a separate archive after Agreement preparation fails — rejected; retained Project history remains on the same Project, which becomes `Not Proceeded` and may be reopened for the same Award.

 ---

 ## Open Issues / Conflicts

-These are intentionally not resolved in this memory.
+Items below are either intentionally unresolved or explicitly marked as resolved but pending propagation to the architecture Parts.

 ### Architecture normalization required before Part 04

-1. Complete Project lifecycle / readiness / Operational Authorization normalization across Parts 00–03.
+1. **RESOLVED — pending propagation to Parts 00–03:** Project lifecycle / Setup readiness / Operational Authorization / Operational Restriction semantics.

-   Established for external grants:
-   - Project record may be created after Funding Decision before Funding Agreement;
-   - before signed Funding Agreement: Project lifecycle = `Setup`;
+   Established target model:
+   - each Project Type has an applicable `Authorizing Basis`;
+   - `Project Created` is an event, not a persistent lifecycle status;
+   - external Award may create the Project before the Authorizing Basis exists → `Setup`;
-   - signed Funding Agreement: Project lifecycle = `Active`;
+   - normal external-grant Authorizing Basis = signed + registered Funding Agreement recorded in ERP → `Active`;
+   - internal-grant Authorizing Basis = Research Council Decision → `Active`;
+   - other Project Types use their applicable approved agreement / decision / official basis; exact taxonomy is deferred to Agreement taxonomy normalization;
-   - Funding receipt/delay does not determine `Active` status;
+   - Funding receipt / delay does not determine `Active` status;
    - `Setup Complete` is readiness, not lifecycle;
-   - expenditure initiation requires explicit Head of Post-Award Operational Authorization;
-   - normal authorization is blocked until all Mandatory Setup Checks are complete;
+   - normal Operational Authorization is blocked until all Mandatory Setup Checks are complete;
-   - Operational Authorization may be restricted.

-   Remaining:
-   - finalize terminology for Operational Authorization / restricted operation and replacement of legacy `Pending Activation`;
-   - define the precise restriction model and audit semantics;
-   - verify/normalize lifecycle rules for internal grants and other Project types;
-   - decide whether `Created` is a persistent business state or primarily a creation event / initial technical condition;
+   - Head of Post-Award explicitly grants Operational Authorization;
+   - Operational Restrictions are a separate universal dynamic control throughout Active Project life;
+   - restrictions affect new obligations / expenditure initiatives, not already validly created obligations;
+   - affected pre-obligation initiatives are suspended on the source object and surfaced through system views;
+   - Head of Post-Award may grant a case-specific exception with mandatory Reason and audit trail, without a separate approval; hard validations remain non-bypassable;
+   - unsuccessful Agreement preparation may move a pre-active Project to `Not Proceeded`; the same Project may be reopened if the same Award resumes;
+   - Legal closure of unsuccessful Agreement preparation records the outcome with structured Reason + mandatory refusal letter evidence;
+   - Agreement-preparation timing uses configurable Target and Critical escalation thresholds.

+   Pending implementation only:
-   - propagate the accepted semantics consistently through Parts 00–03.
+   - propagate the accepted semantics consistently through Parts 00–03;
+   - select final UI labels where wording remains implementation-level rather than business-semantic;
+   - complete the broader `Project Type → Authorizing Basis` mapping together with Open Issue #12 Agreement taxonomy.
 2. Apply the corrected Application State Model and distinguish internal NURA review from external funder review; keep actions/events separate from persistent states.
 3. Decide Research Need own lifecycle versus derived downstream Procurement progress.
 4. Canonicalize Procurement Plan / Amendment / Version terminology across Parts.